NgallaJuke/Glance-Backend/README.md

 ### Help for CRUD directly on Redis or you MongoDB

-If you want to directely Fullish Redis or the Database or more requests, then take a look at the script.js file I commented t so that you can see what each script does.
+If you want to directely Fullish Redis or the Database or more requests, then take a look at the script.js file I commented it so that you can see what each script does.
-I use it on Dev mode to help be delete documents on the database or the cache or create the dumy users in the \_data/user.json file.
+I use it on Dev mode to help me delete documents on the database or the cache or create the dumy users in the \_data/user.json file.

 ### PS